vbaliga165/PickMyChamp/README.md

-PickMyChamp is a utility to generate the best choice champions in a game of League of Legends (LoL).
+PickMyChamp is a utility to generate the best choice of champion in a game of League of Legends (LoL).

 ![Project Sample](SampleOutput.png)